bcgov/CITZ-HybridWorkplace/README.md

 ## Goal

-The goal of the CITZ Co-op 2022 Hybrid-Workplace project team is to create a modern web application as a tool for communities to collaborate.
+The goal of the CITZ Co-op/Capstone 2022 Hybrid-Workplace project team is to create a modern web application as a tool for communities to collaborate.

 Objectives include: